Skip to contents

 #> $ bg.grp : num [1:957] 2 4 4 1 3 3 3 1 1 3 ...

-Note that the output of get.block() is a list with two elements: occs.grp and bg.grp.
-The occs.grp vector has the same length as the number of occurrence records, and bg.grp has the same length as the background points.
-Both vectors contain numeric values from 1 to 4, indicating the spatial group to which each point belongs.
-For example, an occurrence labeled with 1 belongs to the first spatial block, 2 to the second block, and so on.
+The output of get.block() is a list with two elements: occs.grp and bg.grp.
+The occs.grp vector is for occurrence records and bg.grp for background points.
+Both vectors contain numeric values from 1 to 4, indicating the spatial group.

 str(d$part_data)